040code/040code/_posts/2017-09-06-fsf-backend.md

 - Docker talk about `docker build` was fun.
 Docker build takes long, and from now on I can't ignore it anymore.
 THANKS!!! aka we should fix the layer thing.
 - Fullstack is a zoo.
 Complexity of our work environment.
-- Execism.ip: Nice code kata kind of thing. (not a talk, but worth to mention)
+- [http://exercism.io/](http://exercism.io/): Nice code kata kind of thing. (not a talk, but worth to mention)

 ### Gone in 60 milliseconds: Offensive security in the serverless age
 Rating: :star: :star: :star: :star: :star: